-Superchute Ltd. manufactures three models of Hoister: the SC-610-cb, SC-900-cb, and SC-2000-cb.
-This installation manual concerns model SC-2000-cb, which will raise, support, and lower up to 1700 lb. or 200 ft. of chute (whichever is reached first).
+Superchute Ltd manufactures three models of Hoister: the SC-610-cb, SC-900-cb, and SC-2000-cb.
+This installation manual concerns model SC-900-cb, which will raise, support, and lower up to 900 lb. of chute.
+A 900 lb. chute load translates into approximately 70 feet of 30" diameter chute (21 chute sections).
 The length of chute that can be created depends on the diameter of chute to be used, and must be calculated (refer to Section 7 in this manual entitled: Assess Chute Height & Weight).